buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/PropertySets/Pset_FootingCommon.md

 # Pset_FootingCommon

-Properties common to the definition of all occurrences of IfcFooting.
+Properties common to the definition of all occurrences of IfcFooting.<!-- end of definition -->